 In our F&G segment, our insurance subsidiaries enter into reinsurance agreements with other companies in the normal course of business.
-For arrangements in which F&G follows reinsurance accounting and for most arrangements that are accounted for as separate investment contracts, we present the amounts consistently and on a gross basis in our Consolidated Balance Sheet with the ceded reserves balance presented as a Reinsurance recoverable.
-Where applicable, deferred gains associated with the reinsurance of insurance and investment contracts will be included within Accounts payable and accrued expenses with the related accretion reflected within Escrow, title-related and other fees on the Consolidated Balance Sheet and Statement of Earnings, respectively.
-Where applicable, deferred costs associated with the reinsurance of insurance and investment contracts will be included within the Prepaid expense and other assets with the related amortization reflected within Other operating expenses in the Consolidated Balance Sheet and Statement of Earnings, respectively.
+For arrangements in which F&G follows reinsurance accounting and for most arrangements that are accounted for as separate investment contracts, we present the amounts consistently and on a gross basis in our Consolidated Balance Sheets with the ceded reserves balance presented as a Reinsurance recoverable.
+Where applicable, deferred gains associated with the reinsurance of insurance and investment contracts will be included within Accounts payable and accrued expenses with the related accretion reflected within Escrow, title-related and other fees on the Consolidated Balance Sheets and Statements of Earnings, respectively.
+Where applicable, deferred costs associated with the reinsurance of insurance and investment contracts will be included within the Prepaid expense and other assets with the related amortization reflected within Other operating expenses in the Consolidated Balance Sheets and Statements of Earnings, respectively.
 Premium and expense are recorded net of reinsurance ceded for both insurance and investment contracts.

-For some arrangements in which deposit accounting is applied or the arrangement is accounted for as a separate investment contract, the assets and liabilities of certain reinsurance contracts are presented on a net basis in the accompanying Consolidated Balance Sheet.
-F&G intends to apply the offset where there is a right of offset explicit in the reinsurance agreement.
-See Note O Reinsurance for more details over F&G's reinsurance agreements.
+For some arrangements in which deposit accounting is applied or the arrangement is accounted for as a separate investment contract, the assets and liabilities of certain reinsurance contracts are presented on a net basis in the accompanying Consolidated Balance Sheets.
+The related net investment income, investment gain/loss, and change in reserves are presented net on the accompanying Consolidated Statements of Income.
+F&G intends to apply the right of offset where there is a right of offset explicit in the reinsurance agreement.
+See Note O F&G Reinsurance for more details over F&G's reinsurance agreements.